Complaints about the public official policy

 If there is uncertainty about whether or not a complaint should be reported, it is best to report it to the nominated person.

-• deal with the complaint, subject to the CCC’s monitoring role, when pursuant to s 46 of the CC Act, the CCC refers the complaint to the nominated person to deal with.[9]
+pursuant to s 46 of the CC Act, the CCC refers the complaint to the nominated person to deal with.⁹

-• report the complaint to the nominated person as soon as practicable and may also notify the CCC; and
+(i) report the complaint to the nominated person as soon as practicable and may also notify the CCC; and

-• take no further action to deal with the complaint unless requested to do so by the nominated person in consultation with the Board.
+(ii) take no further action to deal with the complaint unless requested to do so by the nominated person in consultation with the Board.

-RECORDING REQUIREMENTS
+7. RECORDING REQUIREMENTS

-Should the nominated person decide that a complaint, or information or matter, about alleged corrupt conduct of the public official is not required to be notified to the CCC under s 38 of the CC Act, the nominated person must make a record of the decision that complies with s 40A of the CC Act.
+Should the nominated person decide that a complaint, or information or matter, about alleged corrupt conduct of the Registrar is not required to be notified to the CCC under s 38 of the CC Act, the nominated person must make a record of the decision that complies with s 40A of the CC Act.

-RESOURCING THE NOMINATED PERSON
+8. RESOURCING THE NOMINATED PERSON

-• the nominated person is to ensure that consultations, if any, for the purpose of securing resources sufficient to deal with the complaint appropriately are confidential and are not disclosed, other than to the CCC, without:
+(ii) the nominated person is to ensure that consultations, if any, for the purpose of securing resources sufficient to deal with the complaint appropriately are confidential and are not disclosed, other than to the CCC, without:

 • authorisation under a law of the Commonwealth or the State, or